Skip to content

 User Workflows by Role

-For Range Builders
+Range Builders

-• Player - To view and test exercises
+• Player: View and test exercises

-For Instructors
+Instructors

-• Alloy - To launch events and manage exercises
+• Alloy: Launch events and manage exercises

-• Player - To monitor participant progress
+• Player: Monitor participant progress

-Common Authentication Issues
+Troubleshooting Common Authentication Issues

-• Users cannot log in - Verify identity provider configuration and network connectivity
+• Users cannot log in: Verify identity provider configuration and network connectivity.

-For detailed troubleshooting, see the Troubleshooting Guide.
+For step-by-step troubleshooting procedures, see the Troubleshooting Playbook.